 - Mickey Mouse Club had the "Now it's time to say goodbye to all our company" variation of its opening theme.

 - Roundhouse: "Reprise the theme song and roll the ending credits!"

-- Nearly every episode of Top Gear ends with Jeremy Clarkson saying "And on that bombshell, it's time to end it" or a variant thereof.
+- Nearly every episode of Top Gear ends with Jeremy Clarkson saying "And on that bombshell, it is time to end" or a variant thereof.

 - The Mash episode "The Nurses": Klinger says this after the home movie of Frank's wedding runs out.

 - The Vanity Plate for Ronald Moore's company for Battlestar Galactica (Reimagined).
 Each one was different and usually wacky and violent, which resulted in a gradually increasing case of Mood Whiplash as the series progressed.

 - The final episode of Dinosaurs: "This is Howard Handupme signing off for the very last time.
 Goodnight...
 And goodbye..."

 - One episode of the Mary Tyler Moore Show actually ended with Mary saying "Th-th-th-th-th-th-that's all, folks!"